TUKUA TE PONO

-Can't we rely on UK justice to fairly determine this extradition request?
+Surely we can trust UK justice to determine this extradition request fairly?

 Amnesty International and Reporters Without Borders were denied access to monitor the hearings.
 No one can credibly say that justice is being done.

 He must have done something wrong?
 Did his publications cause harm?

 The US prosecution has admitted under oath in two separate trials, that they have found no evidence that Wikileaks publications caused any harm to anyone.